Mary Ellen Ardouny

 Nancy has over 30 years of Washington association experience and has built a network of financial, human resource, and hotel resources within the community.
 Prior to joining to The Corps Network, Nancy served as Assistant Vice President for Finance and Administration at the Association of Academic Health Centers.
 Nancy is a graduate of Lesley University and holds a Masters degree from Central Connecticut State University.

 As the Communications and Grants Assistant, Hannah helps with a variety of projects at The Corps Network, including the development and production of print and digital media content and assisting with the management of core grant programs.
 She was the lead author of the book Join the Crew: Inspirational Stories of Young Adults in America's Service and Conservation Corps.

 Hannah received her bachelor’s degree in Journalism and Mass Communications from George Washington University’s School of Media and Public Affairs.
 While in college, Hannah volunteered in DC Public Schools through the DC Reads Program and Prime Movers.
 She also spent a semester interning with the National Alliance to End Homelessness, and spent over a year interning and writing for Street Sense; a DC-based newspaper that focuses on raising awareness about homelessness.

-In her spare time, Hannah volunteers at the Smithsonian National Air and Space Museum.
-Her favorite activities include drawing, cooking and bike riding.
+Hannah volunteers at the Smithsonian National Air and Space Museum.
+She enjoys warm jackets, houseplants and figs.